Bringing Sexy Back

-Bringing Sexy Back was an Australian weight loss reality television show that aired on the Seven Network on Tuesday nights at 7:30pm.
+Bringing Sexy Back is an Australian weight loss reality television show that aired on the Seven Network on Tuesday nights at 7:30pm.

 Show details

 Hosted by Sunrise presenter Samantha Armytage, each week the show features a transformation involving one everyday Australian hoping to get his or her lifestyle back by improving his or her self-image.

 The show premiered on Tuesday, 12 August 2014 at 7:30pm, but could only manage a national audience of 654,000, placing it third in its timeslot.
-Following the death of Robin Williams' earlier that day, Network Ten hastily scheduled the film Mrs. Doubtfire in the same timeslot.
+Following the suicide of actor Robin Williams earlier that day, Network Ten hastily scheduled the film Mrs. Doubtfire in the same timeslot.

-On Wednesday, 17 September, the Seven Network removed the show from its schedule due to its continuing low ratings to make way for a new season of Dancing with the Stars.
+On 17 September, the Seven Network removed the show from its schedule due to its continuing low ratings to make way for a new season of Dancing with the Stars.
 With only two episodes remaining, they were eventually aired on 6 and 13 January 2015.

 The program was syndicated to Foxtel channel Style Network in May 2016.